Kristina01111000/Drws_site/README.md

 Look into making a second widget for cell phone view so the logo isn’t giant Look into making the logo bigger for just cell phone view, if i can’t make the logo bigger for everyone go over the other pages, think of any changes
+- check to see if the logo looks better in cell phone view after the night